tech2wiki/tech2wiki-website/content/contributing_to_tech2wiki/branching_strategy.md

 ## Creating a branch

-When creating a branch use a descriptive name, i.e. `update-todo-list` as this makes sense to others too.
+When creating a branch using a descriptive name, i.e. `update-todo-list` as this makes more sense to others too.

 ## Make changes